spiritphyz/Save-the-Environment/User/vim-cheat-sheet.md

   * m1                  set mark named `1`
   * '1                  jump to mark named `1`
   * mH                  set capitalized mark named `H`
-  * :bH                 jump to named buffer across any open buffers, useful if you set "H" for Header file, "C" for a source file, "M" for Makefile
+  * 'H                  jump to named buffer across any open buffers, useful if you set "H" for Header file, "C" for a source file, "M" for Makefile